Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: The ANITA Experiment

+The roughness can be quantified using the Rayleigh criterion.
+According to this definition, the magnitude of variation in surface height $h$, as measured along the line of the incoming RF plane wave must satisfy the condition $h\cos(\phi_L)<0.125$ for the surface to be considered `smooth'; correspondingly `smoothness' is largest for radar signals looking directly `down' into surface ridges, rather than viewing `across' those same ridges ($h$ here represents the ground's height variation, while the look angle, $\phi_L$, is measured from the nadir to the RF direction of travel).
+In the terminology used above, $f_{Roughness}$ decreases with increasing $\theta_i$.

+Figure \ref{fig:geom} illustrates some of the angle conventions used for the remainder of this document.
+We separately refer to $\theta^P$, as measured from the payload horizontal, and for which the Earth's horizon corresponds to $\theta^P=-6^\circ$, and $\theta_i$, which is most relevant for our reflection measurements, and is referenced relative to a tangent at the surface location of the Solar reflection point.
+Also shown in the Figure is the look angle $\phi_L$, which is, as discussed previously, related to the surface roughness.

-A maximum likelihood analysis of the 16 ANITA-I EAS detections implied a mean energy of 1.5$\pm$0.4(stat)$^{+2.0}_{-0.3}$(sys)$\times 10^{19}$ eV for the cosmic ray primary\cite{hoover_2010}, with the highest primary estimated at an energy approximately equal to the GZK-scale\cite{GZK} of $\sim 6\times 10^{19}$eV.
-Agreement in the spectral characteristics between the two cosmic rays incident in the six degree elevation range between payload horizontal $\theta^P$=0 and the Earth's horizon at $\theta^P=-6^\circ$, compared to the 14 cosmic rays observed via their reflections, indicate that surface roughness effects are not large, albeit with very limited statistics.
-That sample was supplemented with an additional four reflected events observed with ANITA-II.
-Interestingly, two of the ANITA-II events featured reflection points consistent with sea ice, for which the dielectric contrast relative to the air, and therefore the fractional reflected power, is expected to be larger compared to reflections from sheet ice.
-Using the coordinate convention to be followed later in this paper for comparing intensity measurements to expectations from the Fresnel equations, with the signal angle of incidence $\theta_i$ defined relative to a tangent on the surface, the incidence angles for the ANITA radio-reflected EAS sample is shown in Figure \ref{fig:RFangles}.
-From simple solid angle considerations ($d\Omega\sim\cos\theta d\theta$), we expect the acceptance to decrease with elevation angle.
-Additionally, since the antennas are canted at -10 degrees relative to the payload horizontal, large values of $\theta$ are increasingly experimentally suppressed.
-Correspondingly, the observed EAS sample is primarily detected in the angular range $\theta\lesssim$25 degrees.
+Using the coordinate convention followed in this paper for comparing intensity measurements to expectations from the Fresnel equations, the incidence angles $\theta_i$ for the ANITA radio-reflected EAS sample\citep{hoover_2010} are shown in Figure \ref{fig:RFangles}.
+From simple solid angle considerations ($d\Omega\sim\cos\theta_i d\theta_i$), we expect the acceptance to decrease with increasing incident elevation angle.
+Additionally, since the antennas are canted at $-10$ degrees relative to the payload horizontal, we have poor sensitivity to sources at large values of $\theta_i$.
+Correspondingly, the best experimental sensitivity to EAS is in the angular range $\theta_i<$25 degrees.